admin-shell-io/id/aas/3/0/README.md

 ## Property/value
- The value of the property instance.
+ The NamedIndividual of the property instance.

  [https://admin-shell.io/aas/3/0/Property/value](https://admin-shell.io/aas/3/0/Property/value) The attribute value of the Property class as defined in IDTA-01001-3-0.

 ## Property/valueId
- Reference to the global unique id of a coded value.
+ Reference to the global unique ID of a coded value.

  [https://admin-shell.io/aas/3/0/Property/valueId](https://admin-shell.io/aas/3/0/Property/valueId) The attribute valueId of the Property class as defined in IDTA-01001-3-0.